Sex in experimental design - MRC

 • research into the mechanisms of purely molecular interactions (for example, when investigating protein-protein interactions)

-• single sex mechanisms or diseases (for example, ovarian cancer).
+• single-sex mechanisms or diseases (for example, ovarian cancer)

 Other reasons for conducting research in a single sex given by applicants will be considered as part of the peer review process.
 These may include logistical or ethical considerations and should have robust justification.

 In most cases, female variability will not be sufficient as a justification for using only one sex.
-MRC will also not accept as justification that prior work has been performed in only one sex; or that there is a lack of evidence of sex having an effect.
+MRC will also not accept as justification that prior work has been performed in only one sex, or that there is a lack of evidence of sex having an effect.

 Use the National Centre for the Replacement, Refinement and Reduction of Animals in Research’s Experimental Design Assistant to help you plan your experiments using both sexes.

-Community feedback on the new requirement
+Community feedback on this requirement

 MRC is committed to helping the research community embed consideration of diversity into their research design.

-During April 2022, MRC asked for your views on how best to implement these changes, and what support researchers and research teams might need in order to meet the new expectations.
+In April 2022, MRC asked for your views on how best to implement these changes, and what support researchers and research teams might need in order to meet the new expectations.

-As a result of this feedback, we have been working to make more information available about the upcoming change and to ensure the research community receives the necessary support.
+As a result of this feedback, we have been working to make more information available about the change and to ensure the research community receives the necessary support.

 How we developed this requirement